aary/jMVC/README.md

 # jMVC
-A minimal android-esque controller class to help make native JavaScript-jQuery applications with the MVC pattern
+A minimal android-esque controller class to help make native JavaScript-jQuery applications with the MVC pattern.